 Thank you, Annie, for sharing your story and for inspiring so many others!

-and stay tuned for more great stories in our Women’s History Month series, "Pilots are Leaders."
+Connect with and follow Annie on Instagram @pilotannie and stay tuned for more great stories in our Women’s History Month series, "Pilots are Leaders."